Curating Data: Optimizing Data Quality in AI

 Complexity of data sources

 Data sources can be very varied and complex, making it difficult to manage and curate data.
 Data can come from internal sources, such as company databases, or from external sources, such as social networks or websites.
 The complexity of data sources can make it difficult to collect, select, and prepare data for analyses.
+Data identification is a critical initial step in selecting and mapping relevant datasets for analysis, ensuring that teams can access valuable and well-organized data.

 Volume and variety of data